eclipse-edc/docs/developer/decision-records/2024-07-17-bootstrap-sql-database/README.md

 Currently, users of EDC have to come up with their very own way to create database schemas whenever they deploy a connector.
 While this may be acceptable (and even desired) in large-scale production environments, where dedicated database engineering teams are available that also perform data migration, it creates a considerable barrier of entry for new adopters of EDC.
 To even spin up a demo or a proof-of-concept connector that uses PostgreSQL, developers have to also find a way to create the database structure.
 While it is not particularly hard to do, it needlessly makes life harder in these situations.

-As an option, EDC will offer a config switch `edc.database.schema.autocreate=true|false`, that globally enables or disables the automatic bootstrapping of the database.
+As an option, EDC will offer a config switch `edc.sql.schema.autocreate=true|false`, that globally enables or disables the automatic bootstrapping of the database.

 ## Approach